plexus/autodoc/README.md

 Call `./generate_docs` at any time, and the HTML will immediately be updated and made available on-line.
 This is safe to do no matter the state of your repository.
 More on why that is below.

+The other variables are optional, the values you see in the script above are their defaults.

 You can have local changes, untracked files, etc. The script does not actually switch branches, and does not change the current "working tree" beyond running `$AUTODOC_CMD`. `autodoc` does use the "git index" (also known as the "staging area"), so this needs to be clean.
 If you did a `git add` before then the script will complain and refuse to continue until you `commit` or `reset`.

+**DO WATCH OUT:** The `$AUTODOC_DIR` directory will be removed and re-created on every run.
+It should only contain generated artifacts, and should be in your `.gitignore`.
+If you point this to your homework then it will eat your homework.

 ## How it works